test-prof/test-prof/guides/factory_prof.md

 It shows both the total number of the factory runs and the number of _top-level_ runs, i.e. not during another factory invocation (e.g. when using associations.)

 **NOTE**: FactoryProf only tracks the database-persisted factories.
-In case of FactoryFirl these are the factories provided by using `create` strategy.
+In case of FactoryGirl these are the factories provided by using `create` strategy.
 In case of Fabrication - objects that created using `create` method.

 ## Instructions